Oh crumb on, these loaves are pretty swheat.

 For the bread menu and more information, visit barriobread.com.

 Beyond Bread features 30 varieties of bread baked daily.
-Challah is available starting at 11 a.m. on Fridays.
+Challah is available from 11 a.m. on Fridays.
 Quirkier loaves of bread available on certain days of the week include:

 For the bread menu and more information, visit beyondbread.com.